 Semantic interoperability enables IT systems and software applications to communicate, exchange data and utilise the information being exchanged usefully.
-As such a common digital vocabulary is needed to truly pave the way for accurate and reliable machine to machine communication.
+As such, a common digital vocabulary is needed to truly pave the way for accurate and reliable machine to machine communication.
 Without a system that supports semantic interoperability among disparate IT systems, usefully sharing medical data becomes impossible.

 Currently, the products, standards, technologies and in-house solutions in circulation across the health sector do not offer true integration or interoperability.
 Previous attempts at integration have also proven unsuccessful.

-As such, what is needed across the health sector is a monolithic digital solution that can a realistically support the data required by clinicians and healthcare professionals, but also be able to handle the ongoing high rates of change to data, requirements and functionalities.
+As such, what is needed across the health sector is a monolithic digital solution that can realistically support the data required by clinicians and healthcare professionals, but also be able to handle the ongoing high rates of change to data, requirements and functionalities.

 Digital health systems in a Nutshell

-To tackle this, Nutshell Apps have created a tool that allows anyone with OpenEHR access to choose a data structure applicable to their specific needs and auto-generate a fully functional smartphone app in an less than a minute.
+To tackle this, Nutshell Apps have created a tool that allows anyone with OpenEHR access to choose a data structure applicable to their specific needs and auto-generate a fully functional smartphone app in less than a minute.

 This is a genuinely major technological breakthrough, and a massive step forward in the facilitation of a unified digital health network.
 What’s more, this tool resolves many of the issues that both OpenEHR and the global health sector have identified as barriers to innovation previously.

 Nutshell Apps is a no code, drag and drop app building platform that allows users to create streamlined smartphone and tablet apps without having any technical knowledge whatsoever.
 The platform has been distributed by the Code4Health initiative, to help foundations and trusts to create data-driven apps in minutes.
-This new iteration of the Nutshell platform takes mobile app development to the next level by giving clinicians the opportunity to take charge of the app building process themselves; from specification through to deployment, at the touch of a button.
+This new iteration of the Nutshell platform takes mobile app development to the next level, by giving clinicians the opportunity to take charge of the app building process themselves; from specification through to deployment, at the touch of a button.

 This allows healthcare professionals to retain control and ownership of the data being generated, but also ensures that any changes that need to be made to the platform – whether this be upgrades, changes in requirements or functionalities – can be done by clinicians themselves, without the need for an app developer or tech team.

-The collaboration between Nutshell Apps and OpenEHR is not just a technological breakthrough for the NHS, but for the global health sector.
+The collaboration between Nutshell Apps and OpenEHR is not just a technological breakthrough for the NHS, but for the global health sector too.
 The potential of preventative medical healthcare – as well as an overarching, unified global health network – is no longer a health industry dream: the future is here, at the touch of a button.